pashcovich/RandomImage/README.md

 # Examples
 Some examples of generated  images:

 With squares:
 ![squuares](example/example_squares.png)

 With circles:
 ![circles](example/example_circles.png)

-Now I working on some more types
+Now I working on generator with some more features